-Just for the record, I no longer make my own laundry soap.
+Just for the record, I no longer make my own laundry detergent.

 These days, I have to factor in as many time-saving techniques as I do money-saving short cuts, so I buy my eco-friendly laundry soap from Melaleuca.